DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 No two houses weather the same way, and that is what makes exterior quotes vary so much.
 A single-storey bungalow that a decorator can reach from a ladder is worlds cheaper than a three-storey townhouse that needs scaffolding up for a fortnight.
 The state of the surfaces matters just as much, because sound render only needs a wash and two coats, while cracked or flaking walls need filling, stabilising and sometimes rendering repairs before any colour goes on.
 Rotten window frames and fascias push the price up fast, since the timber has to be cut out and made good.
+Who you hire matters too.
+A national franchise carries marketing and management costs that a one-person or small local firm does not, and that overhead shows up in the quote even when the crew on the ladder does much the same work.
+Region plays its part as well, since decorators price their day rate around local demand and what similar tradespeople nearby are charging, so the same job can land differently depending on where the house sits.
 Add the number of windows to cut in around, the paint you choose and the weather window the job needs, and you can see why one street of similar houses gets very different numbers.

 How to pay less